KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     **If a KSPField, KSPEvent, or KSPAction has been disallowed, often in kOS it won't even appear to be a field of the PartModule at all.**

-    This is necessary because for some modules, the number of fields you can use are far outnumberd by the number of fields that exist but are normally hidden from view.
+    This is necessary because for some modules, the number of fields you can use are far outnumbered by the number of fields that exist but are normally hidden from view.
 It would become unworkable if all of the unusable ones were exposed to kOS scripts to see as fields.

 .. note::

     **Which KSPFields, KSPEvents, and KSPActions exist on a PartModule can change during runtime!**

-    A PartModule is allowed to change the look and feel of its rightclick menu fields on the fly as the game runs.
+    A PartModule is allowed to change the look and feel of its right-click menu fields on the fly as the game runs.
 Therefore a field that didn't exist the last time you looked might now exist, and might not exist again next time.
 The list of what fields exist is context dependant.
 For example, a docking port may have an event button on it called "Undock Node", that only exists when that port is connected to another port.
 If it's not connected, the button may be gone.
 Similarly, a PartModule might toggle something by using a pair of two events that swap in and out depending on the current state.
 For example, many of the stock lights in the game have a "Turn on" button that after it's been clicked, gets replaced with a "Turn off" button until it's clicked again.
-A boolean toggle with a KSPFIeld would be simpler, but until "tweakables" existed in the main game, that wasn't an option so a lot of older Partmodules still do things the old way with two KSPEvents that swap in and out.
+A boolean toggle with a KSPField would be simpler, but until "tweakables" existed in the main game, that wasn't an option so a lot of older Partmodules still do things the old way with two KSPEvents that swap in and out.